Your Cat People

 Laura worked as a receptionist for 12 years at The Pet Doctor and another 12 years for Sherwin-Williams Co. before returning to the veterinary field at Tacoma Cat Hospital in January 2013.
 She is extremely happy to be back in the animal world!

 Missy is a native Washingtonian who grew up in the Lacey area.
-As an Aide at Tacoma Cat Hospital, her main responsibility is taking care of our boarding cats.
+Her main responsibility at at Tacoma Cat Hospital is taking care of our boarding cats.
 Her favorite parts of the job include getting to know the cats and their owners and also working as a team with an extraordinary crew of caring, compassionate and knowledgeable staff.

 When not spending time with the kitties in Boarding, Missy enjoys being with her family, listening to music, reading, and hanging out with friends.
 She lives in Lakewood with her husband, three children, and three fur babies.